eArmada8/ed8pkg2gltf/README.md

 # Trails of Cold Steel III / IV / into Reverie Model Toolset

 This a tool set for making mods of character models in Trails of Cold Steel III, IV and into Reverie (Hajimari) for PC (DirectX 11).
 It is built on top of uyjulian's ed8pkg2glb tool, which is [here](https://github.com/uyjulian/ed8pkg2glb).
-I have not removed the functionality of producing gltf files, although those files are not used in the model compilation process.
+I have not removed the functionality of producing glb (gltf) files, although those files are not used in the model compilation process.

 ## Tutorials: